Wichita leaders push for more mental health resources

 WICHITA, Kan.
 (KSNW) — Sedgwick County Commissioner Lacey Cruse says she made a request Wednesday to have an outside audit conducted into the county’s policies surrounding mental health crises and minors.

-This comes after the death of Cedric Lofton, a 17-year-old who died in a hospital two days after becoming unresponsive while restrained at the Sedgwick County Juvenile Intake and Assessment Center (JIAC) in September.
+It comes after 17-year-old Cedric Lofton died in a hospital two days after becoming unresponsive while restrained at the Sedgwick County Juvenile Intake and Assessment Center (JIAC) in September.

-Cruse stresses that the county cannot put this burden on community volunteers who are already burned out due to severe staffing shortages.
+Cruse stresses that the county cannot burden community volunteers who are already burned out due to severe staffing shortages.

 “I don’t believe having a community task force that is developed by the organization and by the entity that needs to be looked at is enough.
 I don’t think it’s enough,” said Cruse.